joaoclemencio/Base/CV.md

 Website/CRM Conversions Lead for a fast growing furniture e-commerce start-up.

-- Responsible for developing the testing pipeline; expected 5-yr revenue increase of over £150k from implemented recommendations (e.g. block new designs to users until sign-up; send a follow-up welcome email; redesign the daily marketing email).
+- Developed the testing pipeline; expected 5-yr revenue increase of over £150k from implemented recommendations (e.g. block new designs to users until sign-up; send a follow-up welcome email; redesign the daily marketing email).
 - Developed conversion test implementation procedures, and methodologies for root cause analysis of KPI fluctuations.
 - Configured analytics tools (GA) to segment logged in/out users, and specific segments for ad-hoc analyses.
 - Performed seasonality analysis on purchases and visits to better understand consumer behaviour.